Explore by Topic

 Going into starvation mode was a loser.
 Companies that cut costs quickly and deeply were the least likely (21%) to outperform competitors when the recession was over.
 When businesses had this type of “prevention focus,” they were able to protect their margins, but growth stalled because the company had a siege mentality.
 By doing more with less, product quality suffered, and so did company morale.

-Blindly investing in growth wasn’t a silver bullet, either.
+Blindly investing in growth wasn’t magic, either.
 Only 26% of companies that outspent competitors would go on to become market leaders.
 These “promotion focus” businesses tended to take it on faith that investment would always lead to growth.
 As a result, they were less likely to see the warning signs that things weren’t working out.

 The best-performing companies cut costs while also investing in growth.
 About 37% of those companies would end up outperforming their competitors by at least 10% in top-line and bottom-line growth.
 These “progressive companies” invested in an array of strategies, including more R&D, more marketing and more assets.
 They were also judicious about where they cut costs.
 They would lay off employees, but they did so much less often than “prevention” companies would.
 Instead, they focused on improving operational efficiency so their businesses could keep generating revenue.